W-J-Knight/Learn-useState-in-15-minutes/README.md

 5. Make two arrow functions using useState to control the display value.
 At git commit 459f695.

-Put arrow function inside the useState when call to set the display value.At git commit 9ac2536.
+6. Put arrow function inside the useState when call to set the display value.At git commit 9ac2536.

+7. Use function inside  useState large complex variable.At git commit 07b5a9c.